5 small joys you can cut out of your life and still not be able to afford a home - The Beaverton

 5 small joys you can cut out of your life and still not be able to afford a home

 With home prices doubling in the last 5 years and increasingly divorced from the incomes of Canadians such that the market has created a completely parallel universe devoid of anything resembling reality, can be easy to think you can never afford a home.
-But with this handy list of 5 saving tips, you can delude yourself into the belief that it’s still possible, all while depriving yourself of what simple small joys remain in your life.
+But with this handy list of 5 money saving tips, you can delude yourself into the belief that it’s still possible, all while depriving yourself of what simple small joys remain in your life.

 Streaming Services

-Millennials are famous for being the cord-cutting generation, replacing cable with a monthly subscription to Netflix.
+Millennials are famous for being the cord-cutting generation, replacing cable with a monthly subscription to .
 But cutting out that monthly streaming service could net-fix you some pretty big savings.
-If you’re serious about buying a home, consider canceling all your streaming services and completely depriving yourself of the sweet momentary escape through the of and , where for a mere hour or two you can escape the reality of our late-stage capitalist dystopia, and instead disassociate to some binge-worthy reality TV, where this Bay Street power couple are looking for a house with a budget of $2.6M holy fucking shit you have got to be kidding me I can’t watch this.
+If you’re serious about buying a home, consider canceling all your streaming services and completely depriving yourself of the sweet momentary escape through the magic of film and , where for a mere hour or two you can escape the reality of our late-stage capitalist dystopia, and instead disassociate to some binge-worthy reality , where this Bay Street power couple are looking for a house with a budget of $2.6M holy fucking shit you have got to be kidding me I can’t watch this.

 Coffee